Teach Edge

 We built Teach Edge to solve a different problem.

-Teach Edge isn't just a marking utility.
-It's designed as a complete assessment and feedback workflow — from setting a task, to collecting responses, to reviewing feedback, to tracking progress and planning next steps.
+Teach Edge is not just a marking utility.
+It is designed as a complete assessment and feedback workflow, from setting a task, to collecting responses, to reviewing feedback, to tracking progress and planning next steps.

 What most AI marking tools do